 In fact, Mitsubishi Motors has already concluded that Iceland provides an excellent opportunity to test the commercial marketing of electric cars.
-In 2008, Mitsubishi signed an agreement with the Government of Iceland on the testing of a fleet of electric Mitsubishi i-MiEVs and the development of a service network and infrastructure for these cars.
-We are expecting to see Tesla cars arrive in Iceland later this year, and the local car fleet also includes a new Ford Explorer which is a combined electric-battery and fuel-cell hydrogen-powered vehicle.
+Last year within the Driving Sustainability Conference Mitsubishi signed an agreement with the Government of Iceland on the testing of a fleet of electric Mitsubishi i-MiEVs and the development of a service network and infrastructure for these cars.
+We are also seeing Tesla cars arriving in Iceland, and the local car fleet includes a new Ford Explorer which is a combined electric-battery and fuel-cell hydrogen-powered vehicle.